Anti-Money Laundering Consulting Services

 “That leaves the Spectrum Group’s study.
 I thought when I started working through it that it would be just more industry cheerleading.
 But it wasn’t.
 It was a sober, professional piece of work full of cautions and qualifications.”

-In 2010, Spectrum was honored with a “Governor’s Team Excellence Award” certificate issued by Delaware Gov. Jack Markell for our work in helping to implement table games.
+In 2010, Spectrum was honored with a “Governor’s Team Excellence Award” certificate issued by Delaware Gov. Jack Markell for our work in helping the Delaware Lottery to implement table games.

 Services for lotteries include:

 - HR policies and tables of organizations

 - Revising, improving mix of draw, instant games

 - Working with sales representatives, retailers to improve sales